ibtesamfatma/ibtesamfatma/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning MSc Data Science at the London School of Economics -->
+🌱 I am Ibtesam, currently studying MSc Data Science at the London School of Economics and Political Science 🏀 Interested in all things Python and Data Science!

 <!--